grittygrease/draft-colwell-privacy-txt/draft-colwell-privacy-txt.md

 Multi-language support:
  `Privacy-policy-text-[LANGUAGE_CODE]: URL`

-A complete privacy policy in a single UTF8 text file that can be downloaded by any user agent or machine tool.
-This must include all addendums in the text file.
-It must not include links.
+A complete privacy policy in a single UTF-8 text file that can be downloaded by any user agent or machine tool.
+This MUST include all addendums in the text file.
+It MUST NOT include links.
 Information about contact and consumer actions are covered in this file format and do not need to be linked to in the policy text.

 ### Privacy policy URL